Metformin: Effect, Side Effects & Avoiding Diarrhoea

 When must metformin be temporarily stopped?

 Metformin is one of the most frequently recorded diabetes medications in the brite app.
-The clearest observation: patients who consistently take metformin with a meal report gastrointestinal complaints far less often than those who take it on an empty stomach.
+The clearest observation: patients who consistently take metformin with a meal report gastrointestinal complaints considerably less often than those who take it on an empty stomach.

 ObservationFrequencyTypical comment